thesofproject/sof-bin/README.md

 Each release currently takes up about 7MB and would quickly fill up and slow down the repository with old data.
 Therefore SOF stable releases will be also available on github whilst nightly and snapshot releases may be available on vendor servers (in line with any vendor build/signing cadence).
-Old relese branches will be deleted.
+Old release branches will be deleted.